jeremytammik/tbc/a/1980_multiple_updater.md

     return False
 </pre>

-**Answer:** I've always used these methods and it has always worked; however I noticed recently another post to the contrary.
+**Answer:** I've always used these methods and it has always worked; however, I noticed recently another post to the contrary.

 The information for those methods is cached, so you should really call WorksharingUtils.CheckoutElements to confirm it, since that interacts with the central file.
 The other get status methods just check the local cache information, which is often right, but apparently not always.
 I think I would probably still use the get status methods as a primary check.